 Reflecting and Thinking

 The journey to Rome was by ship, begun very late in the year when the sailing season was almost past.
-The result was a shipwreck--at least Paul's fourth since he had previously written to the Corinthians that he had been shipwrecked three times (2 Cor.
+The result was a shipwreck -- at least Paul's fourth since he had previously written to the Corinthians that he had been shipwrecked three times (2 Cor.
 11:25).
-Luke's account gives interesting details.
-Although hope is all but gone based on the situation, Paul speaks of hope as he recounts his encounter with an angel of God.
+Luke's account provides interesting details.
+Although hope is all but gone based on the situation, Paul speaks about hope as he recounts his encounter with an angel of God.
 Paul will indeed appear before Caesar.
-Those on the ship will be saved, although the ship will run aground.
-The text makes an interesting observation: As the water grows shallower, the text says they prayed for daybreak to come.
-We should not make too much of this statement--we do not know to whom they were praying.
+Those on the ship will be saved although the ship will run aground.
+The text makes an interesting observation: As the water grows shallower they prayed for daybreak to come.
+We should not make too much of this statement -- we do not know to whom they were praying.
 Perhaps they were indeed praying to Paul's God.
 Certainly Paul's influence and example of faith is made clear in this passage.

 When have you been especially aware of God's presence?
 When have others been aware of God's presence because of your attitude or your words?
 What are some of the ways Christians can communicate their faith without words?
 What are some situations in which would you be hesitant to speak up or share your faith?
 How can you increase your confidence and boldness?

 Dear God, we are grateful for your providence and care.
 We do not always see evidence of your loving protection, but we are grateful for every blessing from your hand--even those we do not see or cannot know.
 Help us as we go forth this day to represent you as your emissaries send into the world, help us reflect our commitment to you and our dependence on you.
 Thank you for your grace; thank you that you took the initiative to reestablish relationship with us when we were lost in sin.
 In Jesus' name, Amen.